matzefriedrich/parsley/README.md

 # parsley

+## What is Parsley?

+Parsley is an easy-to-use reflection-based dependency injection package that fits into any Go application.

-This dependency injection package may become your app's favorite ingredient, like parsley, a herb that fits well in various dishes across different cuisines globally.
+This dependency injection package may become your favorite ingredient for your Go applications.
+It is like the nifty green herb that fits well in various dishes across different cuisines.
+It not only adds to the taste, but it also charms the eye.
+In terms of wiring dependencies, it helps to keep things clean and organized.
 The parsley library is inspired by other dependency injection libraries I have used, which I always miss when working on Go projects.

 ## Usage